Digital-Methods-HASS/AU683935_Jensen_Laura/README.md

-# Digital Methods in the Humanities and Social Sciences (HASS)
+# Digital Archives and Methods Repository

 Welcome to the core repository for the Digital Archives and Methods portfolio of Laura Emilie Hollænder Jensen.
 This repository contains a collection of portfolio assignments completed for the course.
 ### Portfolio 2: Danish Monarchs